Three things to know about the Seahawks’ Week 8 opponent, the Jacksonville Jaguars

 The Seahawks host the 1-5 Jacksonville Jaguars on Sunday afternoon, marking what should be their best chance at a win without star quarterback Russell Wilson — and maybe their last chance to keep their marginal playoff hopes alive.

-Jacksonville has had all sorts of issues under first-year coach Urban Meyer, who was reprimanded by the team for his “inexcusable” behavior earlier this month after video surfaced of him at a bar with a woman who was not his wife.
+Jacksonville has had all sorts of issues under first-year coach Urban Meyer, who was reprimanded by the team for his “inexcusable” behavior this month after video surfaced of him at a bar with a woman who was not his wife.

 The Jaguars’ 0-5 start didn’t help Meyer’s case either.